-Character Area 10: Cemetery
+Character Area 07: Cemetery

+Summary of Character

 - The Cemetery is located to the north of the town centre and has its own distinct character informed by its layout, function and architecture.
 The area is peaceful and well maintained, lined with trees and greenery, as well as numerous benches.
-The cemetery does not seem to be used excessively by walkers passing through, so it retains its character as a calm, secluded and contemplative space. - Its architecture is distinctive.
-The mortuary chapels and other small buildings around the cemetery are all built in the same style, dating from 1869, offer a built focal point within the area amongst the smaller scale regularly positioned gravestones which vary from headstones to full tombstones with decorative carving. - The cemetery faces onto Cemetery Road a development contemporary with the building of the cemetery, with some well-preserved examples of Victorian semi-detached houses.
+The cemetery does not seem to be used excessively by walkers passing through, so it retains its character as a calm, secluded and contemplative space.

+- Its architecture is distinctive.
+The mortuary chapels and other small buildings around the cemetery are all built in the same style, dating from 1869, offer a built focal point within the area amongst the smaller scale regularly positioned gravestones which vary from headstones to full tombstones with decorative carving.

+- The cemetery faces onto Cemetery Road a development contemporary with the building of the cemetery, with some well-preserved examples of Victorian semi-detached houses.
 These form a cohesive character area along with the Cemetery itself.

+Uses

+- Religious

-- Religious - Residential
+- Residential

+Key Buildings

 Mortuary Chapels

+Key Issues

 Cemetery Lodge appears abandoned and hoarding and dumped furniture detracts from character of the Cemetery.
+It is understood that repairs and refurbishment are under way at the time of writing.

+Recommendations and Opportunities

 • Ensure Cemetery Lodge is kept in good repair.

-Character Area 10: Cemetery
+Character Area 07: Cemetery

-7.1 Criteria for Designating Locally Important Buildings

-This section identifies buildings which are not nationally listed but are locally important because they contribute to the local character and distinctiveness in terms of their history, architecture and streetscape value.
+7.1 Criteria for Designating Locally Important Buildings This section identifies buildings which are not nationally listed but are locally important because they contribute to the local character and distinctiveness in terms of their history, architecture and streetscape value.
 Councils (borough, town or parish) have the power to designate unlisted buildings of this nature as 'Locally Listed Buildings'.
-Breckland does not currently have a Local List but in the future, should one be established, the proposed Locally Important Buildings identified here would be suitable for inclusion on the Local List as they have been identified using criteria set out by Historic England for Locally Listed Buildings.
-They are 'nondesignated heritage assets'01 which have a degree of heritage significance meriting consideration in planning decisions and therefore the Council will consider the heritage value of the building when determining planning applications for change.
+Breckland does not currently have a Local List but in the future, should one be established, the Locally Important Buildings identified here would be suitable for inclusion on the Local List as they have been identified using criteria set out by Historic England for Locally Listed Buildings.
+They are 'non-designated heritage assets'01 which have a degree of heritage significance meriting consideration in planning decisions and therefore the Council will consider the heritage value of the building when determining planning applications for change.
 Criteria from Historic England's Conservation Area Appraisal, Designation and Management (2017) and Local Heritage Listing (2021) for identifying positive contributors and locally listed buildings were used for reference.
 Criteria includes: